nap2000/webforms/README.md

 Webforms is a fork of Enketo Smart Paper (https://enketo.org) that has been modified to work with a Smap Server.

-The project is not currently stable and will not build or run.

 Follow the latest news about Smap on our [blog](http://blog.smap.com.au) and on twitter [@dgmsot](https://twitter.com/dgmsot).

 Webforms is not intended to maintain any alignment with Enketo Smart Paper and will be progressively re-written.
 However it uses forks of sub projects that we will contribute to: